LEGS FOR DAYS

 Attack of the 150-foot woman.

-When Michael Todd’s famed musical Mexican Hayride opened in New York City he decided to have the program art, which had been painted by the famed Peruvian arist Alberto Vargas, aka Varga, reproduced at giant scale on the billboard atop the Winter Garden Theater where the show was being staged.
+When Michael Todd’s famed musical Mexican Hayride opened in New York City he decided to arrange for the program art, which had been painted by the famed Peruvian arist Alberto Vargas, aka Varga, to be reproduced at giant scale on the billboard atop the Winter Garden Theater, where the show was being staged.
 This photo shows Varga’s giant pin-up almost completed.
+There’s a bit of background around her head and legs that needs to be finished.

 In person the matador-like figure, which is modeled after but isn’t quite a portrait of star June Havoc, was probably garbed in bright red with gold brocade, matching the colors of the program art.
 The reverse of the photo says: A gargantuan Varga girl, 157 feet wide and 30 feet high, has been completed atop the Winter Garden Theater on Broadway in New York.
 Sketches for the illustration were made by artist Varga in Chicago.